 When the timeframe given for the skills lab activity to be finished students present their findings.
 As a teacher first you will have told students the criteria of evaluation before the activity starts.
-Other students appreciate the structure, the format and the content of the document presented
+Other students appreciate the structure,

 Let students make a summary on the following main points for a good document: